Nerf Cycloneshock priming rod fixer

 thingiverse

-Cycloneshocks have one mode of failure that is, in my experience, by far the most common: the priming rod at the back bends or breaks.
-This rod is re-enforced with metal, but the metal is thin and soft.
-This replaces the back end of the plunger.
-It is intended to be held in place with epoxy and two 4-40 machine screws (the holes for which will need to be drilled out with a 3/32nds bit, and which can be cut down once inserted).
-The holes at the back should support a 1/4 inch metal rod, which in turn should interface nicely with the Cycloneshock's slide once sanded to reduce the diameter slightly.
+Cycloneshocks are notoriously prone to one critical failure mode: the priming rod at the rear succumbs to bending or breakage.
+This is, in my experience, by far the most common cause of malfunction.
+The rod itself is reinforced with metal, but the metal is alarmingly thin and soft.
+This inadequacy replaces the back end of the plunger, rendering it vulnerable to damage.
+It's intended that epoxy and two 4-40 machine screws hold this component in place.
+However, these screws require holes drilled out with a 3/32nds bit before insertion, and can be trimmed down once securely fastened.
+The holes at the rear should provide support for a 1/4 inch metal rod, which will interface nicely with the Cycloneshock's slide after sanding to reduce its diameter slightly.

 With this file you will be able to print Nerf Cycloneshock priming rod fixer with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Nerf Cycloneshock priming rod fixer.